corda/token-sdk/README.md

 * Issued tokens are assets to owners.
 * Issuers / owners should not be hard-coded into tokens.
 They should be added via the `Issued` class and `OwnedToken` / `OwnedTokenAmount` classes.
+  This means we can use the same token definition across multiple issuers.

 TODO: